 I believe any narrative must be served by its rules, or the rules should be discarded.
 You’ll notice i don’t capitalize my own pronouns; my personal narrative seeks not to reinforce the idea that a speaker is more important than a listener.
 I am unlikely to parrot 101 advice at you.
 I would rather hunt down the best of your darlings and find ways to make them so integral to the story that no one would dare tell you to kill them.

-If you want someone to declare whether or not you have "a good story" or whether "it's ready," i am not the editor for you.
-I will look for ways that you can smoothly integrate exposition, tighten your plot, regulate your pace, increase tension, and deepen POV/voice/characterization, among other editorial polishing, but my primary goal is to be sure that what's delivered to your reader is the package you intended.
-I'd prefer you already believe that package is a worthy project before you ask me to love it enough to work with it.
+Developmental editing is an art.
+I will look for ways that you can smoothly integrate exposition, tighten your plot, regulate your pace, increase tension, and deepen POV/voice/characterization, among other editorial polishing, but my primary goal is to be sure that what’s delivered to your reader is the package you intended.

-To request a copy of a real developmental edit i did for a client (edited to protect the author's privacy), please e-mail me at redline at inkshark dot net and i will send you a .pdf.
+To request a copy of a real developmental edit i did for a client (altered slightly to protect the author’s privacy), please e-mail me at redline at inkshark dot net and i will send you a .pdf.

 Note: While i don’t typically offer line editing, if i have worked with you before, we can discuss it. ❥

 I base my rates on the standard EFA rates for developmental editing and a sample of your work.
 I prefer to work with a quote/bid rather than by the hour, or in other words, the amount you agree to pay doesn’t change even if i put in more hours than i expected.

 I do require payment in advance from new clients; when you bring me your next manuscript, we can do 50% up front and 50% upon delivery.

 I’ll take a look, estimate how long it will take me to do the work, and calculate the cost.
 If you agree, we’ll set a deadline and…

 i’m excited to read it!